 Your station, Your community Improvement Fund

-The fund supports the following key themes: mental health, education, and employability skills amongst marginalised groups, as well as diversity and inclusion and environmental sustainability.
+The fund will support causes that are of key importance to local communities on our network and to us.
+Building lasting social value; under the following key themes: mental health, education, and employability skills amongst marginalised groups, as well as diversity and inclusion and environmental sustainability.

-We welcome applications from registered charities, community groups and other not-for-profit organisations such as rail user groups, community rail partnerships, business partnerships, town councils, parish councils and schools.
+We welcome applications from registered charities, community interest companies (CICs), community groups and other not-for-profit organisations such as community rail partnerships, schools & colleges, business partnerships, town councils and parish councils.

 What we’re looking for

-We’re looking for applications for initiatives taking place within 15 miles of stations on our network, that make a positive impact in one or more of the focus areas listed below.
-For a route map click here.
+We’re looking for applications for initiatives taking place in and around stations served by Great Northern, Southern or Thameslink on the GTR network, that make a positive impact in one or more of the focus areas listed below.
+See our route map.
+The communities supported by your project should be served by one of those stations.

 Positive Mental Health

-Mental health activities that encourage working with local partners to signpost people to support services or initiatives that have a positive impact on people’s wellbeing.
-Connecting people together to take positive action to prevent suicide, an issue that has devastating and far reaching impact on our people, customers and communities.
+Mental health activities that encourage working with local partners to signpost or refer people to support services or initiatives that have a positive impact on people’s wellbeing.
+Connecting people together to take positive action to prevent suicide, an issue that has devastating and far-reaching impact on people, customers and communities.
+Utilising the station space to communicate positive mental health messaging.

 Diversity and Inclusion

-Supporting diverse and inclusive community projects, creating opportunities for learning and the social mobility of more marginalised groups.
+Support for community projects that create opportunities for groups who are socially and economically excluded, inparticular looking at digital exclusion within those groups.
+Building on the strengths and knowledge in the communities we serve.
 Our ambition is to create an inclusive culture where customers and colleagues feel able to be themselves and feel they belong to their local communities.
+Facilitate spaces or events where parts of communities that are often separated can come together.

 Employability and confidence building

-Promoting employability and education amongst marginalised groups by investing in the skills development for now and the future, creating a talent pipeline to support the South East economy.
+Promoting employability and education amongst marginalised groups by investing in the skills development for now and the future, developing the creation of social enterprise within those communities, and working with young people to create positive opportunities and addressing such issues as anti-social behaviour

 For further information on what we are looking for in an application, and the criteria please see our application guide.